Each person interested in joining a kayak trip is requested to read this page.

 Accommodation tours provide a "softer" adventure with heated, indoor lodging after each kayak day-trip.
 These tours are suitable for a wide range of skill levels and preferences; relatively inexperienced paddlers and accomplished kayakers are all welcome, as are those who may prefer not to paddle.

 We supply single kayaks.
 Each Butterfly Tours participant is provided with the opportunity to effectively propel their own kayak.
-Our guides are experienced kayak instructors; we help people develop efficient paddling techniques.
+Our guides are accomplished kayak instructors; we help people develop efficient paddling techniques.

 Arriving uninjured, with reasonable balance, reflexes, fitness and coordination will generally enable people to enjoy touring at optimum cruising speed in our single kayaks.
 Of course, the ability to maintain a positive attitude during challenging moments will also provide a tremendous advantage.

-Single kayaks enable specific freedoms, yet they also provide certain challenges.
-Many people distinctly prefer paddling a single kayak; however, not everyone prefers to be responsible for the propulsion of their own vessel.
+Single kayaks enable specific freedoms while providing certain challenges.
+Many people distinctly prefer paddling a single kayak; however, not everyone aspires to be responsible for the propulsion of their own vessel.
 If you are interested in our trips and want to invite a friend, please be sure that your friend also seeks the additional rewards and challenges provided by a single kayak.
 See more information on inviting a friend or partner.

 For details on our single kayaks, please see: Equipment